-(1) See the section titled "Underwriting" for a description of the compensation payable to the underwriter, including reimbursement of certain expenses.
+See the section titled "Underwriting" for a description of the compensation payable to the underwriters, including reimbursement of certain expenses.

-We have granted the underwriter an option for a period of 45 days from the date of this prospectus to purchase up to an additional 375,000 shares of our common stock to cover over-allotments, if any, based on an assumed initial public offering price per share of \$6.00.
-If such over-allotment option is fully exercised, the Company will receive an additional \$ , less an 8.0% fee to the underwriter before expenses.
+We have granted the underwriters an option for a period of 45 days from the date of this prospectus to purchase up to an additional 375,000 shares of our common stock to cover over-allotments, if any, based on an assumed initial public offering price per share of \$6.00.
+If such over-allotment option is fully exercised, the Company will receive an additional \$2.25 million, less an 8.0% fee to the underwriters before expenses.

-The underwriter expects to deliver the shares against payment in New York, New York, on or about , 2021.
+The underwriters expect to deliver the shares against payment in New York, New York, on or about , 2021.